interledger/rfcs/0029-stream/0029-stream.md

 Implementations SHOULD wait for a valid response (encrypted with the same shared secret) from the new address to validate the new path.
 STREAM uses the authenticated request/response packets in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7).
 Implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path to avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.

+#### 4.3.1.
+Connection Asset Details

+Each endpoint MAY expose their asset details by sending a `ConnectionAssetDetails` frame.

 ### 4.4.
 Streams

 Once a connection is established, either endpoint can create streams to send money or data.